Lompoc, California

 Lompoc (/ˈlɒmpoʊk/ LOM-poke; Chumashan lumpo'o̥) is a city in Santa Barbara County, California, United States.
 Located on the Central Coast, its population was 43,834 as of July 2021.

 Lompoc has been inhabited for thousands of years by the Chumash people, who called the area lumpo'o̥, meaning 'lagoon' in the local Purisimeño language.
 The Spanish called the area Lompoco after Fermín de Lasuén had established Misión La Purísima in 1787.
 In 1837, the Mexican government sold the area as the Rancho Lompoc land grant.
 After the U.S. conquest of California, multiple settlers acquired the Lompoc Valley, including William Welles Hollister, who sold the land around the mission to the Lompoc Valley Land Company, which established a temperance colony that incorporated in 1888 as Lompoc.
 Lompoc is often considered a military town because it is near Vandenberg Space Force Base.

-Name
+Etymology

-The Western Institute for Endangered Language Documentation (WIELD) confirmed that the Chumash Purisimeño word lumpo'o̥ means 'in the cheeks'.
-Chumash placenames were often named after body parts, such as the eye, face, kneecap, eyelash, shoulder, nose, tongue, and white of the eye.
-It used to be believed that Lompoc meant 'stagnant waters', as first mentioned in Richard Applegate's 1974 paper Chumash Placenames.
+It was once be believed that Lompoc meant "lake" or "stagnant waters", as first mentioned in Richard Applegate's 1974 paper Chumash Placenames.

 In 1981 the writings of John P. Harrington were catalogued at the Smithsonian Museum and quoted Maria Solares with the correct translation.
-In 2018, WIELD researched and corrected the record.
+Linguists affiliated with the Western Institute for Endangered Language Documentation (WIELD) confirmed in 2018 the Chumash Purisimeño word lumpo'o̥ means 'in the cheeks'.
+Chumash place names were often adapted from human body parts, such as the eye, face, kneecap, eyelash, nose or shoulder.